 Every forward nets point as Canucks throttle Panthers

 J.T.
-Miller scored twice while Alexander Edler and Elias Pettersson each collected three assists as the host Vancouver Canucks scored five times in the first period en route to a 7-2 victory over the Florida Panthers on Monday night.
-Goalie Thatcher Demko stopped 29 shots for the win, which came in a game all 12 Canucks forwards collected at least one point.
+Miller scored twice while Alexander Edler and Elias Pettersson each collected three assists, and the host Vancouver Canucks scored five times in the first period en route to a 7-2 victory over the Florida Panthers on Monday night.
+Goalie Thatcher Demko stopped 29 shots for the win, which came on a night when all 12 Canucks forwards collected at least one point.

 Tim Schaller doubled the lead at 4:25 with his fourth goal in three games by jamming home a loose puck during a scramble, and then Jake Virtanen made it a 3-0 edge when he successfully crashed the crease at the 6:18 mark.
 Florida's Brian Boyle gave the visitors a jolt of life when he put them on the board at 8:09, but any comeback hopes were dashed by the first intermission.
 Miller netted his first of the game with a top-shelf offering before the period's midway point, and then Josh Leivo scored to make it a 5-1 game at 19:06 of the first.